OntoBoom Docs

 Database connectors

-Three dialects are supported today: Postgres, MySQL/MariaDB, SQL Server.
+Ten dialects are supported.
 Connection credentials are encrypted at rest with Fernet (key in DB_CREDENTIALS_ENCRYPTION_KEY).
+Alternatively, import a DDL file (any database that can exportCREATE TABLE SQL) — no live connection required.

 - PostgreSQL — host, port (5432), database, schema, user, password